owncloud/gallery/documentation/Album configuration.md

 ### File format
 UTF-8, without BOM.
 A file created from within the web GUI works.

-On 8.0, you can simply create a .txt file and rename it to .cnf when you're finished.

 ### Structure
 It's advised to add a comment in the file, so that people stumbling upon that file know what it's for.